IE-482-582/Final-Project---Maze-Runners/README.md

 ### Setup the rbx1
 ---

-- Grab the current github repo and download it.
-Open a new terminal window.
+- Open a new terminal window.
+Grab the current GitHub repo and download it.

 ```
   cd ~/Downloads